How Much Does Surrogacy Cost with West Coast Surrogacy?

-At West Coast Surrogacy, we are transparent about surrogate mother costs and fees.
-We understand that gestational surrogacy represents a significant cost for many families.
-And that is why our team is dedicated to providing resources and options to ease your surrogacy journey, including flexible financing options.
+At West Coast Surrogacy, we pride ourselves on our transparency with intended parents about surrogate mother costs and prices.
+We understand that gestational surrogacy represents a significant cost for many families, which is why our team is dedicated to providing resources and options to ease your surrogacy journey, including providing resources for intended parents to find third-party financing options.

 Employed Surrogate Compensation